sztrzask/maklipsa.github.io/_posts/2016-11-21-Problems_with_AsParallel.md

 }
 ```

-This is a trivial example (a more real live one was published recently by Ayende [here](https://ayende.com/blog/176035/making-code-faster-the-obvious-costs), [here](https://ayende.com/blog/176036/making-code-faster-starting-from-scratch), [here](https://ayende.com/blog/176037/making-code-faster-going-down-the-i-o-chute) and [here](https://ayende.com/blog/176037/making-code-faster-going-down-the-i-o-chute)), but stay with me.
+This is a trivial example (a more real life example was published recently by Ayende [here](https://ayende.com/blog/176035/making-code-faster-the-obvious-costs), [here](https://ayende.com/blog/176036/making-code-faster-starting-from-scratch), [here](https://ayende.com/blog/176037/making-code-faster-going-down-the-i-o-chute) and [here](https://ayende.com/blog/176037/making-code-faster-going-down-the-i-o-chute)), but stay with me.
 In this case, the difference between single threaded and parallel execution is as follows:

 ```console